Statewide sobriety and drug monitoring program, 159.12(1)

 PUBLIC SAFETY DEPARTMENT

-The Department of Public Safety hereby proposes to amend Chapter 159, "Statewide Sobriety and Drug Monitoring Program," Iowa Administrative Code.
+The Department of Public Safety hereby amends Chapter 159, "Statewide Sobriety and Drug Monitoring Program," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code section 901D.4.
+This rule making is adopted under the authority provided in Iowa Code section 901D.4.

 State or Federal Law Implemented